The Bristol Type 133 Prototype Monoplane Fighter and Specification F7/30.

 How it turned out: The neat and streamlined Bristol 123 biplane was delayed by engine problems but ultimately scuppered by aerodynamic issues.

-Vought F4U Corsair fighter.
-This allowed the retractable landing gear to be shorter but it was a rather clumsy design that retracted backwards into large fairings at the "knuckle" of the wing.
-The design of the backward retracting undercarriage was similar to that of the Seversky P-35 and Gloster F5/34 fighters of a few years later.
+Meanwhile, work on a true cantilever monoplane design, incorporating the stressed skin construction devised by Harry Pollard, was going ahead, designed under the leadership of Frank Barnwell but with the detail design work done by Leslie Frise.
+An inverted gull-wing of constant cord was adopted, similar in layout to that later used on the famous American Vought F4U Corsair fighter.
+This allowed the retractable landing gear to be shorter but it was a rather inelegant design that retracted backwards into large fairings at the "knuckle" of the wing, similar to that of the later Seversky P-35 and Gloster F5/34 fighters.
 It had the advantage that a small portion of the wheel was left protruding which could reduce the damage to the underside of the aircraft in the event of a wheels-up landing or crash.
 The fuselage was of metal monocoque construction with only the control surfaces being fabric-covered.

 Bristol Type 133 from the front, showing the inverted gull-wing layout

 Powered by a Bristol Mercury VIS.2 rated as giving 605 horsepower enclosed in a curiously shaped cowl, driving a two-blade fixed-pitch propeller, the Type 133 initially had an open cockpit and large span ailerons that could be drooped to act like flaps.
-Armament was two Vickers guns in the fuselage, with interrupter gear to be able to fire through the propeller disk and two Lewis guns in the wings on top of the undercarriage fairings.
-The large fairings might have helped accommodate ammunition (the F7/30 specification said it was hoped to provide special drums to hold up to 400 rounds for wing-mounted Lewis guns, the standard Lewis magazine held only 96 rounds).
-It should be noted that one authorative source, Putnam's
+The armament was two guns in the fuselage, with interrupter gear to be able to fire through the propeller disk and two guns in the wings on top of the undercarriage fairings.
+The large fairings helped accommodate ammunition.
+It should be noted that one authorative source, Putnam's "Armament of British Aircraft 1909-1939" by HF King, states, "All four guns were of Vickers type, although it is sometimes stated that those in the wings were Lewis guns".
+F7/30 specified two Vickers guns in the fuselage with synchronisation gear to fire through the propeller with handles in the cockpit to clear stoppages but left it up to manufacturers to choose between either Vickers or Lewis guns to provide another two weapons in either the fuselage or wings.

 For its early test flights the Bristol 133 flew with the cowling flaps removed.
 Note the small rudder.